seainfo6150/seainfo6150/assignments/final-project.md

  **THESE ARE ONLY IDEAS, YOU ARE NOT REQUIRED TO FOLLOW THIS LIST EXACTLY.**

 ### Content

+**IF YOU ARE WORKING INDIVIDUALLY**
+Your website must feature **at least** 10 distinct content pages.

+**IF YOU ARE WORKING AS PART OF A TEAM**
-Your website must feature **at least** 25 distinct content pages.
+Your website must feature **at least** 30 distinct content pages.

-If your team buit a site that sold 15 kinds of products in 5 categories, your pages might be numbered as follows:
+For example, if your website sold 15 kinds of products in 5 categories, your pages might be numbered as follows:

 - (1) Homepage
 - (1) All Categories page